Jbleezy/BO1-Reimagined/README.md

 ### Shrieker
 * Decreased health multiplier from 2.5 to 2
+* Can be damaged while in the ground
 * No longer gains additional health for each additional player
 * No longer gives points when damaged
 * No longer affected by insta kills